isabellayoon/isabellayoon.github.io/_tabs/research.md

     - Yoon, Jungah, Xinfeng Ruan, and Jin E. Zhang, The Slope of Implied Volatility Skew of VIX Options.
     - Presentor

-1. 9th International Conference on Futures and Other Derivatives (ICFOD), 4-5 December 2020, Nanging, China.
+1. 9th International Conference on Futures and Other Derivatives (ICFOD), 4-5 December 2020, Nanjing, China.
-    - Yoon, Jungah, Xinfeng Ruan, and Jin E. Zhang, Does Average Skewness Matter in the Energy Market?.
+    - Yoon, Jungah, Xinfeng Ruan, and Jin E. Zhang, Does Average Skewness Matter in the Energy Market?
     - Presentor; Discussant

 ## Links